beforan/dotfiles/README.md

 As I'm adopting this gradually, primarily on non-NixOS hosts, some key things are provided elsewise by the system.

+### Flatpak

+In many cases, GUI apps via Flatpak is a preference if they're not core things.

+Or if they are but aren't nicely done via nixpkgs/home-manager.

+Examples:
+- Edge
+- Godot

 ### Things I would do as System Packages if I could

 - Docker / Podman?